reema0814/Threat-Protection-with-XDR/Labguide/lab8_create_workbooks.md

 1. Type *# My workbook* in a new line on top of *## New workbook*.

 1. Select **Done Editing** on the bottom of this section, *Editing text item: text - 2*.
-Notice that your header increased in size and name changed.
+Notice that your header increased in size and your name changed.

 1. Select **Edit** below the only visible bar chart graph.